-California requires on e-liquids (excluding those that are nicotine-free) an excise tax that is equal to 56.93% of the wholesale price.
+California requires on e-liquids and tobacco-free nicotine products an excise tax that is equal to 56.93% of the wholesale price.
 Nicotine-free liquids are excluded from this tax.
 To learn more, please visit the California Department of Tax and Fee Administration's website here.

 Connecticut has mandated an excise tax on any electronic cigarette product at a rate of either $0.40 per milliliter of liquid that is pre-filled (including disposables) or 10% of the wholesale price of any other electronic cigarette product.
 For more information, please read this statement from Connecticut's Department of Revenue Services.

 Kentucky requires a tax of $1.50 per closed vapor cartridge/pod regardless of nicotine content.
 Additionally, open vaping system devices, liquid (regardless of nicotine content), components (excludes batteries when sold separately), and accessories must be taxed at 15% of the retail price.
 For more information, visit the Kentucky Department of Revenue's site here.

 Nevada requires that all e-cigarette products be taxed at a rate of 30% of the wholesale price.
 For more information, visit the Nevada Department of Taxation's website here.

 Nevada also requires a tax on tobacco-free nicotine products that is equal to 30% of the wholesale price.